 Many people experience digestive system problems as a symptom of the early stages of HIV.
 However, nausea, vomiting and diarrhoea can also appear in later stages of infection, usually as the result of an opportunistic infection.

 It is important to stay hydrated.
-Diarrhoea that is unremitting and not responding to usual therapy might be an indication of HIV.
+Diarrhoea that is unremitting and not responding to usual therapy might be an indication of HIV, and it would be best to seek the advice of a doctor to help determine its cause.

 Symptom 6: Sore throat and dry cough